rayyan35p/tp/docs/DeveloperGuide.md

    1. Prerequisite: There must be projects present in the displayed project list.

    2. Test case: `unmarkP 1 2 3`<br>
-      Expected: Unmarks projects at indexes 1, 2, 3 as incomplete and returns the corresponding message to the user.
+      Expected: Marks projects at indexes 1, 2, 3 as incomplete and returns the corresponding message to the user.

    3. Test case: `unmarkP 0`<br>
-      Expected: No project is unmarked and an error message indicating the index provided was not a positive non-zero integer is returned.
+      Expected: No project is marked as incomplete and an error message indicating the index provided was not a positive non-zero integer is returned.

 ### Editing deadline of project(s)